All Products

 Limits

-• You can synchronize data from only one source to one destination.
-To read data from multiple data sources or write data to multiple destinations, you must create multiple Flink CDC jobs.
+• Each job synchronizes data from one source to one destination.
+To read from multiple sources or write to multiple destinations, create separate jobs.

-• You cannot deploy Flink CDC jobs to a session cluster.
+• Flink CDC jobs cannot be deployed to a session cluster.

 • Automatic tuning is not supported for Flink CDC jobs.